Prideland-Okoi/pre-program-tasks/README.md

 # pre-program-tasks

-## 1. Simple Calculator App
+## 1. Simple Calculator Module

-This is a basic calculator app written in Python.
+This is a basic calculator script written in Python.
 This calculator performs addition, subtraction, multiplication, division, and square functions.
 The user can select a function, enter input, and view the result.
 In addition, the app includes error checks for invalid input and division by zero.

 ### Requirements